University of South Florida athletic facilities: Raymond James Stadium

 The USF football team plays at Raymond James Stadium, home to the NFL's Tampa Bay Buccaneers.
 USF is one of only five FBS teams to play their home games in a current NFL stadium (the others being Miami, Temple, Pitt, and UNLV).
 Raymond James Stadium is located 13 miles away from the Tampa campus.
 The stadium has a capacity of more than 75,000 fans including a 12,000 seat student section in the north end zone, making it the largest stadium and largest student section in the American Athletic Conference when at full capacity, but seating for most games is limited to the 100 and 200 levels which brings the total capacity down to around 45,000 (though the student section still has a 12,000 seat capacity for all games).

 In early 2016, the stadium was given an extensive facelift.
 The most notable improvement was the replacement of the 2,200-square-foot (200 m2) video displays with state of the art, high visibility 9,600-square-foot (890 m2) video displays in both the north and south end zones along with the addition of a new 2,300-square-foot (210 m2) video tower in each corner.
 The original sound system and the stadium's luxury boxes were also upgraded.

-USF hopes to add a smaller, on-campus stadium with a capacity around 40,000 in the coming years.
+USF is in the process of constructing a smaller, on-campus stadium with a capacity around 40,000 with a scheduled opening for the 2027 NCAA Season.